wkoszek/rerun-if-changed/README.md

 # Rerun if changed

-#### Wojciech Adam Koszek super duper process restarter.
+*Wojciech Adam Koszek super duper process restarter*

-This script starts the application and moniors the source code files in parallel.
+`rerun-if-changed` starts the application and moniors the source code files in parallel.
 It uses a standard shell commands, requires no extensions or complex dependencies.